 Add all of the seasoning.
 Pulse until the salsa is well-blended but still a little chunky.

-The mango habanero salsa is best when served immediately.
+The salsa is best when served immediately.
 Serve salsa right away or refrigerate until ready to be served.

 If you are unable to serve it right away, refrigerate until you are ready to serve it.

-You can definitely make this Mango Habanero Salsa in advance then serve when it is time to entertain.
+You can definitely make this salsa in advance then serve when it is time to entertain.

 If you love this salsa recipe, try it over this Haitian white rice, these air fryer steak bites, or with this Haitian tasso.